THIS DATE IN HISTORY: April 6

 1988: Potvin breaks Henri Richard's NHL record for career playoff games played when he steps onto the ice against the New Jersey Devils at Nassau Coliseum for Game 1 of the Patrick Division Semifinals.
 It's the 181st postseason game of his NHL career.
 Pat LaFontaine scores at 6:11 of overtime to give the Islanders a 4-3 win against the Devils, who are making their first playoff appearance since 1978, when the franchise is based in Denver and known as the Colorado Rockies.

-2002: Toronto's Mats Sundin becomes the leading goal scorer among Sweden-born NHL players with the 395th of his career in a 2-2 tie against the Florida Panthers.
-Sundin breaks the mark set by Tomas Sandstrom of the Mighty Ducks of Anaheim, who retired three years earlier.
+2002: Toronto's Mats Sundin becomes the leading goal-scorer among Sweden-born NHL players with the 395th of his career in a 2-2 tie with the Florida Panthers.
+Sundin scores at 16:38 of the second period to break the mark set by Tomas Sandstrom of the Mighty Ducks of Anaheim.

 Video: Mats Sundin only Swede to score 500 goals

-On the same night, the Colorado Avalanche become the first team to win a division title in nine consecutive seasons when they defeat the St. Louis Blues 5-2 at Pepsi Center.
-Milan Hedjuk scores his 50th goal of the season and becomes the first member of the Avalanche to lead the NHL in goals.
+2003: The Colorado Avalanche become the first team to win a division title in nine consecutive seasons when they defeat the St. Louis Blues 5-2 at Pepsi Center.
+Milan Hejduk scores his 50th goal of the season and becomes the first member of the Avalanche to lead the NHL in goals.